RisingSunLight42/Pomodoro/README.md

 ## Features available

-At that time, there's no features available since this projet just get started !
-Check our TODO list to discover what will be done.
+At that time, the V1 is officially done !
+We're currently working on V2, check our TODO list to discover what will be done.

 ## TODO List